thibthib18/mongo-nvim/README.md

 ### Install Mongo C driver
 Lua-mongo depends on Mongo C driver and LibBSON.
 The latter is part of Mongo C driver, so we only need to install the former.

-From package manager (couldn't get this to work on Ubuntu 18.04, fall back to install from source):
+From package manager (couldn't get this to work nicely on Ubuntu 18.04, fall back to install from source):
 [official instructions](http://mongoc.org/libmongoc/current/installing.html#install-libmongoc-with-a-package-manager)

 From source: